This section of the website is intended as a guide, and should not be construed as legal advice or an authoritative statement of the law.

 - Please use this Hyperlink to access a selection of charitable information from other Government Departments.

-The prevailing legislation in relation to Charities in the Isle of Man includes:-
+The most relevant legislation in relation to Charities in the Isle of Man includes:-

 - Charities Act 1962